 How The Dynashear Inline Emulsifier Works

 The performance and success of high shear in-line mixers can be measured in droplet size (particle size) reduction, particle size distribution, and flow/processing rates under varying viscosity conditions.
-The Dynashear excels in all of these characteristics when compared to competitive inline mixers.
+The Dynashear series of inline high shear mixers excels in all of these characteristics when compared to competitive inline mixers.

 A single pass through the Dynashear results in product quality typical of several passes through conventional mixers.

 The Dynashear is the first inline emulsifier to feature a dual stage tandem head design that combines the benefits of both an axial and a radial stage creating excellent shear and flow characteristics.

 The axial stage consists of a high flow rotor feeding into a stator with multiple small ports, forcing material between their faces and out through the ports.
 This mechanical and hydraulic action causes a tremendous shearing action and “pre-mixes” the material prior to the secondary stage.

 Secondary Radial Stage